crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 }
 ```

 To download the CRL, it is necessary to establish an out-of-band connection with the server on which the given CRL is located.
-In our example, the cURL library is used for this purpose.
-Curl is able to send HTTP GET Request to the server and save the downloaded CRL to the programs' memory.
+In our example, the cURL library is used for this purpose. cURL can send the HTTP GET request to the server and save the downloaded CRL to the programs' memory.

 ```c
 #include <curl/curl.h>